satya19977/Badminton-Court-Reservation/How did i implement Security for my cluster.md

 ### How do we secure our cluster.
 #### 1. We use RBAC
 #### 2. We use Network Policies
+#### 3. We use IRSA - enables application running in cluster to authenticate with AWS using IAM roles

 ## Prerequisites
 1. Create two users in and no permissions attached to them in IAM